 Jezryl lives with his father and his mother.
 He is responsible for carrying water, gathering firewood and washing clothes.
 His father is employed and his mother maintains the home.
 There are 4 children in the family.

-As part of Compassion's ministry, Jezryl participates in church activities, Bible class and youth group.
-He is also in college where his performance is below average.
-Basketball, swimming and volleyball are his favorite activities.
+For fun, Jezryl enjoys basketball, swimming and volleyball.
+He attends church activities, Bible class and youth group regularly and is in college where his performance is below average.

 Jezryl lives in the hillside communities of Poblacion 2, Booy, Taloto, and Cogon District, home to approximately 37,200 residents.
 Typical houses are constructed of cement floors, wood walls and corrugated iron roofs.
 The primary ethnic group is Boholanon and the most commonly spoken language is Bisaya.